ostaszewskik/autosleep/README.md

 # Autosleep

-A simple bash script to automatically suspend idle home server to save electricity
+Bash script that automatically suspends idle home server to save electricity.

 ## How it works